cloudpotions/DocuMerge-for-LLMs/README.md

      - `LLM-DocuMerge-Insights_<RepoName>.txt`: A smaller file with detailed insights about the repository.

-## 📜 Features of the Script

-1. **Handles Folders and Subfolders**: Automatically traverses the entire directory structure.
-2. **Organized Output**: Each file's content is labeled with its name for clarity.
-3. **Technologies and Dependencies**: Extracts `import` and `require` statements to identify libraries and frameworks used.
-4. **Directory Structure**: Generates a tree-like view of the repository.
-5. **Key Files and Comments**: Extracts comments and docstrings from Python files.
-6. **Code Statistics**: Counts lines of code and file sizes for each file.
-7. **Largest Files**: Identifies the largest files by lines of code.
-8. **Functions and Classes**: Extracts all functions and classes from Python files.
-9. **Keywords**: Highlights frequently used terms in the codebase.
-10. **Language Distribution**: Breaks down the repository by programming language.
-11. **README Summary**: Summarizes the content of the `README.md` file (if available).
-12. **Error Handling**: Logs any issues encountered during processing.

  ~ By Jesse Ellis - Director of Corporate Development - BPOSeats.com, the largest seat leasing and office Provider in the Phillipines - Message hello@bposeats.com if you are interested in outsourcing (pay your agents directly, rent the space - reduce costs by 60%+), AI Consultancy by yours truly, or any Tech Stacks